Zappi Creative Audio

 - Directly compare multiple ads on key measures for advertising success, including Behavior Change, Overall Appeal, and Brand Linkage.

-- Get context for analyzing your scores by benchmarking against norms within your specified country, industry, and stage of development, or build your custom benchmarks from our database.
+- Get context for analyzing your scores by benchmarking against norms within your specified country, industry, or build your custom benchmarks from our database.

 - Offers second-by-second emotional reactions to show which sections are most engaging.